 Ski resorts with backcountry access|Hokkaido edition

-With the evolution of gear and the growing popularity of powder, more and more people are looking to go into the backcountry (BC).
+With the evolution of gear and the growing popularity of powder snow, more and more people are wanting to go into the backcountry (BC).
 Here we will introduce BC fields in Hokkaido that can be accessed from ski resorts.
-As a premise, we have selected locations that have been officially approved by ski resorts and have gates at the entrance to BC.
+As a premise, we have selected BCs that have gates at the entrance that are officially approved by the ski resort

-Let's take a look at what kind of field it is, what kind of skiing it will be, its features, attractions, and points to note.
-It was composed mainly of comments received from professional guides who provide guide services at the place.
+We will introduce what kind of field it is, what kind of slopes you can ski, its features, attractions, and points to note.
+We have compiled this article based on comments from professional guides who provide guide services in the area

 [Notes]

-As introduced here, there are many BC fields that can be accessed from ski resorts.
-However, using the altitude point you climbed using a ski resort lift as your starting point means suddenly entering a deep mountain.
-We need to be aware of this fact, and take careful preparation and the utmost caution.
-Be sure to have the right equipment, knowledge of mountain etiquette and risks, rescue methods and insurance in the event of an emergency, and take care of your own health.
+As introduced here, there are many BC fields accessible from ski resorts.
+However, the fact that the starting point is the altitude reached by the ski resort lift means that you are suddenly entering the depths of the mountains.
+Be aware of this fact and take thorough preparations and the utmost caution.
+Be highly conscious of things like proper equipment, knowledge of mountain etiquette and risks, rescue methods and insurance in case of an emergency, and your own health.

-The best way to enjoy skiing in BC more safely is to join a BC guided tour.
-Before heading to BC, you will be given a lecture on everything you need to know on the slopes, such as how to use gear and how to ski off-piste.
-First of all, let me tell you that it is a smart choice to entrust the management of the various risks that exist in BC to professionals, and then let's take a look at BC fields that have lift access.
+The best way to pursue safer BC skiing is to join a BC guided tour.
+Before entering the BC, you can receive a lecture on how to use gear on the slopes and how to ski off-piste.
+Having first explained that entrusting the various risk management present at BCs to professionals is a smart choice, let's take a look at BC fields with lift access.

 INDEX